Common ostrich: Mating

 The female common ostrich lays her fertilized eggs in a single communal nest, a simple pit, 30 to 60 cm deep and 3 m wide, scraped in the ground by the male.
 The dominant female lays her eggs first; when it is time to cover them for incubation, she discards extra eggs from the weaker females, leaving about 20 in most cases.
 A female common ostrich can distinguish her own eggs from the others in a communal nest.
 Ostrich eggs are the largest of all eggs, though they are actually the smallest eggs relative to the size of the adult bird – on average they are 15 cm long, 13 cm wide, and weigh 1.4 kg, over 20 times the weight of a chicken's egg and only 1 to 4% the size of the female.
 They are glossy cream-colored, with thick shells marked by small pits.

 The eggs are incubated by the females by day and by the males by night.
-This uses the coloration of the two sexes to escape detection of the nest, as the drab female blends in with the sand, while the black male is nearly undetectable in the night.
+This uses the coloration of the two sexes to escape detection of the nest.
+The drab female blends in with the sand, while the black male is nearly undetectable in the night.
 The incubation period is 35 to 45 days, which is rather short compared to other ratites.
 This is believed to be the case due to the high rate of predation.
 Typically, the male defends the hatchlings and teaches them to feed, although males and females cooperate in rearing chicks.
 Fewer than 10% of nests survive the 9-week period of laying and incubation, and of the surviving chicks, only 15% of those survive to 1 year of age.
 However, among those common ostriches who survive to adulthood, the species is one of the longest-living bird species.
 Common ostriches in captivity have lived to 62 years and 7 months.